corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/amqp-serialization-default-evolution.md

 object when evolution is required.

-Furthermore, the integer parameter passed to the constructor if the annotation indicates a precedence order, see the discussion below.
+Furthermore, the integer parameter passed to the constructor if the annotation indicates a precedence order; see the discussion below.

 {{< /note >}}
 As before, instances of the class at version A will be able to deserialize serialized forms of example B as it